Sirichandana7/VoiceBasedEmotionDetection/README.md

 📞 Contact:

-For inquiries, collaborations, or suggestions, please reach out to sirichandanamannav6@gmail.com.
+For inquiries, collaborations, or suggestions, please reach out to me on linked in https://www.linkedin.com/in/siri-chandana-mannava/

 Start building smarter and more responsive applications with our voice-based emotion detection system.
 Empower your projects with the ability to understand and respond to users' emotions in real time!